Graduate Training Opportunities

 Information on University, Department, Lab, and City:

 The University of Wisconsin-Madison is one of the major research universities in the United States.
-This project will be supported in the Department of Entomology and under the supervision of Dr. Christelle Guédot.
-Madison, Wisconsin consistently ranks as one of the best places in the United States to live, work, and study.
-It is Wisconsin's capital city, with a vibrant population of approximately 230,000 that combines small town charm with a nice variety of leisure and cultural opportunities.
+This project will be supported in the Department of Entomology and under the supervision of Dr. Sean Schoville.
+Madison consistently ranks as one of the best places in the United States to live, work, and study.
+It is Wisconsin's capital city, with a vibrant population of approximately 230,000 that combines small town charm with a variety of leisure and cultural opportunities.

-Current annual stipend levels are $20,400 per year before taxes, plus tuition remission and health care benefits.
+Current annual stipend levels are $20,808 per year before taxes, plus tuition remission and health care benefits.
 Financial support is available for two years.
-The start date for the project is June of 2013.
+The start date for the project is September 2014.

-A BS or BA degree in entomology, biology or other related disciplines is required.
+A BS or BA degree in entomology, biology or a related discipline is required.

-We are looking for a motivated student interested in pursuing a MS degree at the UW-Madison in the Guédot Lab studying integrated pest management in fruit crops.
-The preferred candidate will have some prior research or field experience and have some knowledge of insect rearing.
-Candidates should have interests in entomology, integrated pest management, and working in the field and laboratory.
-Excellent writing and verbal communication skills, as well as the ability to work in a team, are essential.
+We are looking for motivated students interested in pursuing a MS or PhD degree at UW-Madison.
+Students with an MS degree will be given preference in admissions to the PhD program.
+The preferred candidate will have prior research experience and have some knowledge of population genetics.
+Candidates should have interests in entomology, evolutionary ecology, and working in both the field and laboratory.
+Excellent writing and verbal communication skills are expected, as well as the ability to work collaboratively.

 - A well-crafted cover letter outlining research interests, academic and professional backgrounds